 Laminate worktops (thin plastic bonded to chipboard, plywood or MDF) are inexpensive, easy to clean and available in a wide range of colours.
 If you opt for a solid colour laminate, think about fitting a wood or stainless-steel edge detail.
 Laminate worktops can chip and scorch and the laminate may come unstuck if moisture seeps into the seams.

 Solid surfaces such as Corian® are man-made composites of natural materials.
 Durable, non-porous and easy to clean, blemishes can be lightly sanded as the colour runs all throughout.
 CaesarStone® is 93% crushed quartz, one of nature’s hardest materials.
 It comes in 48 colours from wintery white to vivid green, warm red and pebble grey and is low maintenance.
-There are other quartz-based surfaces suitable for worktops, including Silestone®.
+There are other quartz-based surfaces suitable for worktops, including Silestone® and new innovative materials including Fenix®.

 Glass worktops and splashbacks are heat, acid and water resistant.
 They can be back-painted and coated in a wide variety of finishes, including opaque, metallic and colours.